AnnaVargova/AutomationShield_wiki/HeatShield.md

 # Library functions

-The aplication programming interface (API) serving the device is written in C/C++ and is integrated into the open-source [AutomationShield Arduino library](https://github.com/gergelytakacs/AutomationShield).
+The basic aplication programming interface (API) serving the device is written in C/C++ and is integrated into the open-source [AutomationShield Arduino library](https://github.com/gergelytakacs/AutomationShield).
 This library contains hardware drivers and sample exercises for control systems engineering education.
 All functionality associated with the HeatShield is included in the `HeatShield.h` header, which contains the `HeatShieldClass` class that is constructed by default as the `HeatShield` object.
 The functions specific to this shield mostly perform input/output peripheral communication.

 The summary of basic functions and the illustration below should get you started quickly:
 * Output (sensor): `HeatShield.sensorRead();`